 The heart of the biochips is the planar patch hole substrate, which replaces conventional glass pipettes in manual patch clamping.

 In the QPlate it is a silicon-based patch hole utilizing an advanced and exclusive technology developed and owned by Sophion.
 The patch hole enables the routine formation of genuine gigaseals in physiological solutions, ensuring uncompromised data quality.

 Polymers for maximal flexibility

-In the QChip the patch hole substrate is polymer based and is the key to offer high quality data at a reduced site footprint, while ensuring a flexibility to customize patch hole numbers and patch hole sizes.
+In the QChip the patch hole substrate is polymer based and is the key to offer high-quality data at a reduced site footprint while ensuring flexibility to customize patch hole numbers and patch hole sizes.
 This flexibility can be used for optimizing high throughput screens on any cell and ion channel if necessary.

 Microfluidic ensure fast and complete liquid exchange